electron/electron/docs/tutorial/application-distribution.md

   * `SURF_TEMP` - set to `C:\Temp` on Windows to prevent path too long issues
   * `TARGET_ARCH` - set to `ia32` or `x64`

-1. In `script/upload.py`, you _must_ set `ELECTRON_REPO` to your fork,
+4. In `script/upload.py`, you _must_ set `ELECTRON_REPO` to your fork,
   especially if you are a contributor to Electron proper.

-1. `surf-build -r https://github.com/MYORG/electron -s YOUR_COMMIT -n 'surf-PLATFORM-ARCH'`
+5. `surf-build -r https://github.com/MYORG/electron -s YOUR_COMMIT -n 'surf-PLATFORM-ARCH'`

-1. Wait a very, very long time.
+6. Wait a very, very long time for the build to complete.